 Truth is, my eyes would light up at the sound of “Christmas movies”.
 Quite the introvert, going to Christmas parties for me is a feat.
-To be clear, I do like Christmas gatherings and family reunions.
+I do like Christmas gatherings and family reunions.
 I just have to exert extra effort to be social, if you know what I’m saying.

 I prefer it quiet and cozy and intimate.
-Ergo, late night movie marathons with my husband when the twins have gone to sleep, is pretty high up on my list.
+Ergo, late night movie marathons with my husband when the twins have gone to sleep is pretty high up on my list.
 Add some hot choco, caramel popcorn, a blanket, and the faint glow of a twinkling Christmas tree and I’m so there.

-I did a quick Google search for movies to watch this holiday season and I’m surprised to find Christmas movie lists that are quite ‘dated and doesn’t really suit my taste.
+I did a quick Google search for movies to watch this holiday season and I’m surprised to find Christmas movie lists that are quite ‘dated and don’t really suit my taste.
 And by “my taste” I mean, (1) family-oriented (2) romantic comedies, (3) usually set in some of the most iconic cities in the world, (4) with fall or winter season as backdrop, and (5) with main characters that are more or less in the creative field.

 That being said, most of these movies are great to watch all throughout the year!

 Looking for something to watch with the kiddos?

 Are you ready to binge watch with me? :) Here they are: